 Regis College offers four distinct entry level Master programs in theology.
-The twenty unit Master of Theological Studies offers those with an established professional identity an opportunity to enrich their work and personal lives with a trans-disciplinary study of theology.
-The twenty unit Master of Arts in Ministry and Spiritualty offers those with five years of ministry or other similar experience an opportunity for reflection, professional development and personal integration.
-The thirty unit Master of Divinity offers newcomers to ministry the first formation required for ordained or lay ministry in the Roman Catholic tradition.
-The eight to ten unit Master of Sacred Theology provides a fourth year of first formation focused on the practice of ministry.
+The twenty-unit Master of Theological Studies offers those with an established professional identity an opportunity to enrich their work and personal lives with a trans-disciplinary study of theology.
+The twenty-unit Master of Arts in Ministry and Spiritualty offers those with active ministerial experience an opportunity for reflection, professional development and personal integration, and/or an opportunity to discern their call and capacity for the ministry of spiritual direction.
+The thirty-unit Master of Divinity offers newcomers to ministry the first formation required for ordained or lay ministry in the Roman Catholic tradition.
+The eight-unit Master of Sacred Theology provides a fourth year of first formation focused on the practice of ministry.

 As an educational institute holding both ecclesiastical and civil charters, Regis College also offers three ecclesiastical degrees recognized across Canada and around the world.
-The thirty unity Bachelor of Sacred Theology is a "first-cycle" program, corresponding the the Master of Divinity, that provides first formation in ministry.
-The two year, "second cycle," Licentiate in Sacred Theology provides the basic level of competence to teach theology in many Roman Catholic schools and is often pursued in conjunction with a research oriented advanced master program.
+The thirty-unit Bachelor of Sacred Theology is a "first-cycle" program, corresponding to the Master of Divinity, that provides first formation in ministry.
+The two year, "second cycle," Licentiate in Sacred Theology provides the basic level of competence to teach theology in many Roman Catholic schools and is often pursued in conjunction with a Regis College research oriented advanced master program.
 The "third cycle" Doctor of Sacred Theology offers the in depth preparation required to teach at an advanced level or exercise other creative forms of leadership in the Church.